nasa/resample_GLISTIN_DEMs/README.md

 To resample data, use **resample_GLISTIN_DEMs.py**

 Keywords:
-- dataFolder (-d): Directory where data will be downloaded.
-(Required)
+- dataFolder (-d): (Required) Directory where resampled data will be stored.
-- resolution (-r): Resolution for the resampling.
-Default is 50 m.
+- resolution (-r): (Optional) Resolution for the resampling.
+Default resolution is 50m.
-- fileIndices (-i): List of swath indices to resample.
-(Optional.
-Default is to resample all 81 swaths)
+- swathIndices (-i): (Optional) List of swath indices to resample.
+See data availability map on github.com/NASA/glistin to choose indices of interest.
+A value of -1 will choose all files.
+Default value is -1.
-- years (-y): List of years to resample each swath.
-(Optional.
-Default is to download swaths in all available years (2016-2019))
+- years (-y): (Optional) List of years to resample.
+A value of -1 will choose all years (2016-2019 as available).
+Default value is -1.
-- projection (-p): The projection of the output DEM.
-Input as ESPG:XXXX.
-Default is to use the UTM Zone that corresponds to the center lat/long of the grid.
+- projection (-p): (Optional) The projection of the output DEM.
+Input with an EPSG reference code as EPSG:XXXX or 'UTM'.
+'UTM' is the default value and will choose the UTM zone that corresponds to the center lat/long of the grid.
+This data spans UTM zones 19N to 27N.
-- addGeoid (-g): Choose 1 if you would like to add a geoid correction to the file, otherwise choose 0.
-Default is 0
+- addGeoid (-g): (Optional) Choose 1 if you would like to add a geoid correction to the file.
+Must be downloaded manually prior to running this script using the instructions provided on github.com/NASA/glistin).
+Default value is 0 (i.e. do not include a geoid file).resolution

 Example command to resample the DEMs for swath index 52 in years 2018 and 2019:
 ```